How to Market a Restaurant, Cafe, Coffee Shop, Tearoom, Winebar, Pub, or Pizza Place in 2019

 1. Location is important and it is often said that the three most important things about your business are location, location, location; and there is some truth in it but …….. being able to find your restaurant and being able to park is just as important.

-When I say being able to find your restaurant it isn’t just being able to find it physically if it is down a side street or at the end of a long country road.
-It is as much about people knowing there is a restaurant for them to dine at, and that might mean being able to find you online.
+When I say being able to find your restaurant, it isn’t just being able to find it physically if it is down a side street or at the end of a long country road.
+It is as much about people knowing there is a restaurant for them to dine at, and that means being able to find you online on social media and because your website is easy to find on search engines like Google, Bing, Yahoo etc, It also means being g on Google Maps and claiming your Google My Business (GMB) profile and using iteffectovely.
 Don’t imagine that you will be booked solid from day one unless you market aggressively and ensure people know you exist.